 Chapter 4: Income statements

 Hopefully, you will now understand balance sheets and how important and useful they are.
-Let’s move on to a set a numbers which most people think are even more important – profits.
+Let’s move on to a set of numbers which most people think are even more important – profits.

 Just as we did with balance sheets, I am going to explain the numbers in an income statement in this chapter.
-In the next chapter, I’ll show you how SharePad turns them into useful information.
+In the next chapter, I’ll show you how SharePad turns those numbers into useful information.

 What is profit?